Rohitha

 The evaluation phase is a chance to reflect, reset, and realign.
 A structured review process ensures clarity, recognizes high performers, and addresses gaps.

-Clear communication reduces surprises, while tools like 360-degree feedback help minimize bias by incorporating peer insights for a fairer, well-rounded assessment.
+Clear communication reduces surprises, while tools like 360-degree feedback help minimize bias by incorporating peer insights for a fairer, well-rounded assessment, supporting ethics in performance management.

 - Schedule Regular Evaluations: